How to Choose Running Shoes

-The question about the best kind of running shoes to wear arises very often at our clinics.
-It is really not easy for many runners and triathletes to make a proper choice in an ocean of information from the shoe making industry catalogs, ads, and press.
+Questions about running shoes and which ones are the best for running arise very often at our clinics and on our forum.
+It is really not that easy for many people to make a correct and informed choice in an ocean of information coming from the shoemaking industry catalogs, ads, and press.
 The abundance of different designs, all appealing, makes the actual choice an almost unbearable suffering.
+While colors and styles should always remain personal preference, the design and most importantly the sole of the shoe is what really makes the difference and should be understood very well.

 What kind of shoes are better for running?

 What kind of shoes are better for training?
 And for racing?
 Dr. Romanov recommends light-weight shoes with thin soles that you feel comfortable in.
 Comfort is important, don’t ignore your own feelings.
 There is a certain philosophy behind this recommendation, which consists of 2 simple concepts:

 1. Your running shoes must be light

 2. Your running shoes need to have thinner soles

 - First of all, it allows you to develop a very precise, refined feeling of interaction between the foot and the ground, while landing.
 Obviously, it is impossible to do this through a thick sole.
 In movement, when every hundredth of a second counts (the time of support in best runners is 0.15-0.20 sec.), the support time is a crucial thing for neuro-muscular coordination.
 When the signal for the foot to touch the ground reaches the muscles and makes them prepare for landing, it’s already too late.
 And cushioning here is the factor which deteriorates timing and as a consequence, running technique, by increasing the time of support and due to this, loading of joints, ligaments, tendons, and muscles.

 - Third, in Pose Method® landing occurs on the ball of the foot, not on the heel, so the thick shoe heel structure doesn’t make any sense.
 Even more so, it reduces the freedom of the heel to move up and down, limits ankle movement and decreases the calf muscle stretching elasticity effect.